grow-graphics/website/src/content/docs/documentation/Tutorials/helloworld.md

 }
 ```

-use `go get -u` to make sure the project and all the dependencies are up to date.
+Use `go get -u` to make sure the project and all the dependencies are up to date.

 ```sh
 go get -u